eBay/TasCreed/docs/usage/Trait.md

 **from 0.2.6-SNAPSHOT**

-Trait describes a character of a Tumbler data object, each object can have arbitrary number of traits.
+Trait describes a character of a TasCreed data object, each object can have arbitrary number of traits.

 ## Trait Type
 Each trait should be categorized to one type, and each type of trait can be configured on multiple kinds of data objects.